IPhone 14 Pro: Display

 The iPhone 14 Pro and Pro Max feature a Super Retina XDR OLED display with a typical maximum brightness of 1,000 nits.
 However, it can go all the way up to 1,600 nits while watching HDR videos, and 2,000 nits outdoors.
 The display has a refresh rate of 120 Hz and uses LTPO technology.
 The iPhone 14 Pro has a resolution of 2556×1179 pixels at 460 pixels per inch (ppi), while the Pro Max variant has a resolution of 2796×1290 pixels at 460 ppi.
-Both variants have an "always on display" feature, with an adaptive ProMotion 120 Hz refresh rate that can reduce down to 1 Hz to save battery life while in "always on" mode.
+Both variants have an "always-on display" feature, with an adaptive ProMotion 120 Hz refresh rate that can reduce down to 1 Hz to save battery life while in "always-on" mode.

 Both models feature a new design for the area that surrounds the front-facing camera, which Apple previously referred to as the "TrueDepth camera array" and many users referred to as the "notch".
 The new design is called the "Dynamic Island", which is now a pill-shaped cutout slightly detached from the top of the screen.
 This design was achieved by moving Face ID hardware components and some sensors previously housed in the "notch" behind the display, including the ambient light sensor, flood illuminator and proximity sensor.
-To make this new hardware blend more seamlessly with the software, software animations are added to make the pill shape change shape and size according to app and features being used to display certain alerts and notifications.
+To make this new hardware blend more seamlessly with the software, software animations are added to make the pill cutout change shape and size according to app and features being used to display certain alerts and notifications.